 Oh ... and if you can't beat it ..........
 Keep On Caching!

-The cache container is a camouflaged "Prescription Bottle" (what else? ) containing small trade items and log.
+The cache container is a camouflaged "Prescription Bottle" (what else? ) and has room for small trade items and log.
 Bring your own writing instrument.

 You can check your answers for this puzzle on Geochecker.com.